AguaClara/String-Digester/Final_Report_stringdigester.md

 ### 2. Filter Media: Chains and Foam
 Following the results of the previous experiments, the scope of what materials of string to use in this set of experiments was further narrowed to hydrophilic, non-biodegradable strings.
 The polymer-based strings were scrapped as they exhibited no hydrophilic property in the set of experiments, so it was decided to switch over from monofilaments, to a more porous material.
 Thus, the team decided to look into polymer-based foams, as they would most likely exhibit hydrophilic properties and retain the non-biodegradability.
 Furthermore, the metal-alloy based strings appeared as if they could work in previous experiments but were inhibited by the lubricant and a lack of texture.
 The team concluded that using a chain instead of a smooth wire could provide the texture needed to hold water on the string.
 The team decided to purchase chains that were unfinished to in an attempt to ensure there was no lubricant on the chain.
 Finally, the structure and diameter of the strings was differentiated in each material group due to the notion that surface texture and/or diameter of the strings could have a strong effect on water flow.

+The polymer-based foams will be referred to as the following: the grey polyethylene cord will be referred to as "grey foam", the teal polyurethane foam will be referred to as "teal foam", the white polyurethane foam will be referred to as "white foam", and the blue polyurethane foam will be referred to as "blue foam".

+In this report, the metal-alloy based strings will be referred to as the following: the size-35 sash chain will be referred to as "big sash chain", the size-12 sash chain will be referred to as "small sash chain", the size-18 jack chain will be referred to as "jack chain", and the size-3 bead chain cable will be referred to as "bead chain".

+See Chains and Foam sections in the Manual for detailed descriptions and pictures of each material.

 ### 2.1 Overflowing Basin Experiment with new materials